Call us now

-We will try and book your emergency dental appointment as soon as possible but always before the end of the day (by 4.30pm) as long as the phone call has been made by 12.30 Monday – Thursday or 10am on a Friday.
+We will try and book an appointment before the end of the day as long as the phone call has been made by 12.30 Monday – Thursday or 10am on a Friday.

 The Pain Assessment is £45 and includes one small x-ray (for new patients).